gt-cs3220-23fall/cs3220-labs/lab3/README.md

 ### Remote Desktop

 In this lab, you'll be working with Vivado and Vitis HLS 2020.2.
-For the best experience, we recommend accessing the remote desktop.
-Follow the steps outlinedn in the [above document](https://docs.google.com/document/d/1WEvITUjTsU5aGcmtTOyS6S6BRdve-n_P11pqTyLeIaU/edit?usp=sharing), The only difference is in Step 3: Click on "Synth & Emu" > "Synthesia Desktop" instead.
+For the best experience, we recommend accessing the remote desktop, where all the toolchains have been installed for you.
+Follow the same steps outlined in the [above document](https://docs.google.com/document/d/1WEvITUjTsU5aGcmtTOyS6S6BRdve-n_P11pqTyLeIaU/edit?usp=sharing), The only difference is in Step 3: Click on "Synth & Emu" > "Synthesia Desktop" instead.

 ### Updalod & Download Files

 You can access the root directory of your remote machine through your browser.
 Refer to step 4 of the [above document](https://docs.google.com/document/d/1WEvITUjTsU5aGcmtTOyS6S6BRdve-n_P11pqTyLeIaU/edit?usp=sharing), click on the "data root directory" at the bottom of the screen.
-The remote desktop and pynq board shares the same data storage, so it is not needed to transfer data between them.
+The remote desktop and pynq board share the same data storage, so it is not needed to transfer data between them.

 ## Part-1: Deployment on Pynq-Jupyter (10pts)

 In this part, you will deploy your RISC-V processor on a pynq board.
-The pynq board is a [field programmable gate array](https://en.wikipedia.org/wiki/Field-programmable_gate_array), which allows you to program its hardware.
+The pynq board provides a [field programmable gate array](https://en.wikipedia.org/wiki/Field-programmable_gate_array), which allows you to program its hardware.
 You will be able to communicate with the board through AXI lite protocol with a Jupyter notebook.

 ### Step-1: Vitis for Creating a Communication Adapter

-In this step, you will generate a communication adapter using [comm.cpp](comm.cpp)in Vitis HLS.
-This allows you to communicate with the verilog modules (your RISC-V processor) in the field programmable gate array.
+In this step, you will generate a communication adapter using [comm.cpp](comm.cpp) in Vitis HLS.
+This allows you to communicate with the verilog modules (your RISC-V processor).

-The code only defines ports (inputs and output arguments) to verilog modules with memory-mapped connection using AXI lite protocol.
+The code [comm.cpp](comm.cpp) only defines ports (inputs and output arguments) to verilog modules with memory-mapped connection using AXI lite protocol.
 So you can consider this vitis code as an communication adapter, and vitis generates most of the necessary logics for us.

 For a detailed, step-by-step video demonstration, refer to this [link](https://drive.google.com/file/d/1GYrVq5hJ2KwMEMfOCgT8xiaIQPkq5pFb/view?usp=sharing).
 Additionally, you may find helpful guidance in the following tutorial: (https://www.hackster.io/whitney-knitter/rapid-prototyping-vitis-hls-ip-designs-using-pynq-f76910).